Competitive Data-Structure Dynamization: -Component Dynamization and variants (Theorems -- )

-\begin{proof} Consider any execution of the algorithm on any input $\inp_1, \inp_2, \ldots, \inp_n$.
+\begin{restateableTheorem}{thm: k-component decreasing} For $k$-Component Dynamization with decreasing weights (and plain $k$-Component Dynamization) the deterministic online algorithm in Figure~\ref{fig: k-component decreasing} is $k$-competitive. \end{restateableTheorem} \begin{proof} Consider any execution of the algorithm on any input $\inp_1, \inp_2, \ldots, \inp_n$.
 Let $\delta_t$ be such that each component's credit increases by $\delta_t$ at time $t$.
 (If Block~\ref{block: else} is executed, $\delta_t=0$.)
 To prove the theorem we show the following lemmas.